jtrussell/node-dex/README.md

 node-dex
 ========

-A command line tool for managing passwords built on Node.js
+> A command line tool for managing passwords built on Node.js

+**HEYO**

+This is a work in progress, it should not yet be used with any sensitive info.
+Some day Dex will happily store your passwords for you... but that day has not yet come.

 # Usage